rdeepak2002/reddit-place-script-2022/README.md

 ```

 - ENV_THREAD_DELAY Adds a delay between starting a new thread.
 Can be used to avoid ratelimiting
-- ENV_UNVERIFIED_PLACE_FREQUENCY is for setting the pixel place frequency to the unverified frequency (20 minutes)
+- ENV_UNVERIFIED_PLACE_FREQUENCY is for setting the pixel place frequency to the unverified account frequency (20 minutes)